 Oversight assumes some people 26 and over could choose not to wear protective headgear as a result of this proposal.
 Accordingly, there may be an increase in injuries or the severity of injuries to motorcyclists not wearing protective headgear which may indirectly result in increased costs to the state.
 Oversight assumes no direct fiscal impact to state and local governments from the protective headgear exemption.

-Oversight also assumes the Department of Health and Senior Services and the Department of Mental Health will request increased appropriations depending on the actual increases in TBI paid for by the state.
+Oversight also assumes the Department of Health and Senior Services will request increased appropriations depending on the actual increases in TBI paid for by the state.